Global phase diagram of the one-dimensional Sachdev-Ye-Kitaev model at finite $N$: The noninteracting limit

-The scaling behaviors of both the IPR and ground state EE with respect to the system size $L$ yield consistent results and suggest that the single particle wavefunctions are Anderson-localized in the non-interacting limit, in contrast to the case with constant diagonal hopping \cite{Altland01nulear}.
+The scaling behaviors of both the IPR and ground-state EE with respect to the system size $L$ yield consistent results and suggest that the single particle wavefunctions are Anderson localized in the noninteracting limit, in contrast to the case with constant diagonal hopping \cite{Altland01nulear}.
 To see if the Anderson localization persists to larger $N$, we compute the IPR of the zero modes up to $N=76$ with fixed system size.
 The corresponding localization lengths can be extracted from the relation $\textrm{IPR}\propto 1/\xi$~\cite{Bhatt12prl}.
-From the log-log plot shown in Fig.~\ref{xi-scaling}(b), we find that the localization length $\xi$ of $N\in[20,76]$ can fit linearly with $N$, namely $\xi\! \propto\!
+From the log-log plot shown in Fig.~\ref{xi-scaling}(c), we find that the localization length $\xi$ of $N\in[20,76]$ can fit linearly with $N$, namely $\xi\! \propto\!
 N$ for $N\gg 1$.
 It is quite remarkable that a single linear fit works for both even and odd $N$; no discernible sign of parity oscillations can be observed.
 Note that this linear scaling relation of localization length holds for all zero-mode wave functions.

 Although a similar relation was observed in the weak disorder limit ($t\!\ll\! t_0$)~\cite{Altland01nulear, Brouwer98prl, Altland15prb}, there is an important and qualitative distinction with the present strong disorder limit ($t/t_0\!=\!\infty$).
-For the case of weak disorder limit, Anderson localization occurs only for even-$N$ while all zero energy wavefunctions are extended for odd-$N$.
-Consequently, it is natural to infer that the topological protection of the delocalization in the wavefunction for odd-$N$ in the weak disorder limit fails in the present strong disorder limit.
-Indeed, as we shall show below, the topological $\theta$ term in the supersymmetric nonlinear-$\sigma$ model vanishes in the strong-order limit for both even- and odd-$N$, consistent with the numerical results discussed above.
+For the case of the weak disorder limit, Anderson localization occurs only for even $N$ while all zero energy wavefunctions are extended for odd $N$.
+Consequently, it is natural to infer that the topological protection of the delocalization in the wavefunction for odd $N$ in the weak disorder limit fails in the strong disorder limit.
+Indeed, as we shall show below, the topological $\theta$ term in the supersymmetric nonlinear-$\sigma$ model vanishes in the strong-order case for both even- and odd $N$, consistent with the numerical results discussed above.